BeyondScheme/angular2-discussion-portal/README.md

 It is derived from the official Angular 2 Documentation which can be found [here](https://angular.io/docs/ts/latest/quickstart.html).
 ## Usage
 Follow the following steps.
-Important 1 - Typescript, json-server and npm has to be installed on your machine.

 0: Install npm, typescript and json server
 ```
 npm install -g json-server